nbarikipoulos/poppy-robot-core/README.md

 ## Known Limitations

-Awaiting end of movement (_i.e._) setting the 'wait' argument to 'true' in position/rotate functions of Script/ExtMotorRequest is based on the XL320 dynamixel speed in order to compute the movement duration.
+- __position/rotate functions of Script/ExtMotorRequest__: Awaiting end of movement _i.e._ setting the 'wait' argument to 'true' is based on the XL320 dynamixel speed in order to compute/estimate the movement duration.
 The value is 0.666 degree per second (see [documentation](https://github.com/ROBOTIS-GIT/emanual/blob/master/docs/en/dxl/x/xl320.md)).